Aleks-Trifunovic/security-onion-network-monitoring-lab/summary/learnings.md

 ## Interesting points about Security Onion Alert dashboard

 This is how the alert dashboard looks like when the ET Open rules fire off due to a nmap scan:

 <img width="1478" height="713" alt="so-alerts" src="https://github.com/user-attachments/assets/84b3aa6c-bc94-41e5-a755-0ac6a07f29d6" />
 <img width="1914" height="1022" alt="so-alert-details" src="https://github.com/user-attachments/assets/5b73c535-4556-4220-8465-e4ac6d7f9129" />
 <img width="1907" height="1022" alt="so-alert-details-2" src="https://github.com/user-attachments/assets/dff7518d-9f44-4bfe-aead-ca889cd06818" />

+You can immediately see useful details like the source and destination IP addresses, the destination port, and the name of the rule that fired.
+It also gives you the timestamp, severity level, and a short description of what Suricata thinks is happening.
+All of this helps you quickly understand what kind of activity took place.
+It’s a simple scan, but it’s a good example of how Security Onion turns network traffic into something you can actually interpret and act on.

 ---